 The bar is intimate and inviting while the restaurant is understated and serves up a wide array of exclusive dishes.
 Exposed brickwork contrasts with velvet sofas and chandeliers in the public areas for a glamorous contrast.

 Guest rooms have cool, pale decor with large comfortable beds to cosy up in and custom-made furniture and Nespresso machines.
-There’s an Apple TV in every room if you want to hide away from the city and chill.
+There’s an Apple TV in every room (very trendy) if you want to hide away from the city and chill.

 - Double/twin deluxe rooms start from 194 EUR (room only)*